RFEIST83/Group_3_Project/readme.md

 On a second bar graph we plotted points earned in the same season and compared that to pitstop times.
 Although Williams may have had faster pitstop times it doesn't result in their points tally being similar.
 As we can see Mercedes accumulated more points over the 2011 season.

-**Accident Trends with Popular Formula 1 Circuits and Csontructors - Himali Wijeratne**
+**Accident Trends with Popular Formula 1 Circuits and Constructors - Himali Wijeratne**

-To look at wether accident trends with popular Formula 1 circuits and constructors we first build a bar plot to look at the what were the most commonly used circuits to use for analysis.
+To look at whether accident trends with popular Formula 1 circuits and constructors we first build a bar plot to look at the what were the most commonly used circuits to use for analysis.
 Of all the circuits used we found that the British, Italian, Monaco, Belgian and German Grand Prix tracks were the most commonly used over the years.

 ![Screenshot 2023-11-20 175804](https://github.com/RFEIST83/Group_3_Project/assets/145405658/41fd6520-78cf-4f36-8153-08cf1cc0f2ac)